bythreedu

 You cannot direct a subject until you can read light.
 You cannot read light until you understand exposure.
 You cannot understand exposure without first understanding your camera as a tool.

 Each unit builds directly on the last.
 Nothing skipped.
-By Week 16 you'll have the full vocabulary — technical and visual — to make exactly the portraits you imagine.
+By the final unit you'll have the full vocabulary — technical and visual — to make exactly the portraits you imagine.

 01 — CurriculumLearning Path